Zheng Zu: Secret Wars (2015)

 In Secret Wars, Zheng Zu is the long-reigning emperor of the wuxia-inspired K'un-Lun region of Battleworld.
 In this continuity, his likeness and abilities are based on the Mandarin, and he is known as the Master of The Ten Rings, a martial arts school that uses mystical powers and techniques based on the powers of the Mandarin's 10 rings from the mainstream continuity.
 He is also the father of Shang-Chi, who is wanted for the murder of Lord Tuan, the master of the Iron Fist school, the main rival of the Ten Rings school.
 It is later revealed Zu sent his assassin, Red Sai of the Red Hand school, to assassinate Tuan, but she ultimately failed.
 To spare his lover and her students from the Emperor's wrath, Shang-Chi killed Tuan; Zu had his son implicated and exiled for the murder to cover up his own involvement.
 Representing the Ten Rings school, Emperor Zu hosts a tournament held every 13 years to decide who the next ruler of K'un-Lun should be, a position he has won for 100 years.
 When Shang-Chi returns from his exile to represent his own school, the Lowest Caste, Zu allows him to participate, but alters the rules so that Shang-Chi would have to defeat every representative before facing him in the Thirteen Chambers.
 During their fight, Zu attempts to kill his son with the Spectral Touch technique, only for the move to pass through him, due to Shang-Chi having learned how to become intangible.
 Shang-Chi proceeds to use nine of the 10 techniques against his father and ultimately defeats him with the Gorgon's Eye, which turns him into stone.
 With Zu's defeat, Shang-Chi becomes the new emperor of K'un-Lun.

 In other media

 Role-playing games

 Fu Manchu appears in the adventures Night Moves and Night Live for the role-playing game Marvel Super Heroes.

 Shang-Chi's profile in the Marvel Multiverse Role-Playing Game mentions Zheng Zu and the Five Weapons Society.

 Film

-Tony Leung Chiu-wai portrays the character of Xu Wenwu in the live-action Marvel Cinematic Universe: Phase Four film Shang-Chi and the Legend of the Ten Rings (2021).
-A composite character of Fu Manchu and the Mandarin, based on their Secret Wars depiction, the character has been previously referenced in the Iron Man trilogy and the short film All Hail the King.
+Tony Leung Chiu-wai portrays Xu Wenwu in the live-action Marvel Cinematic Universe film Shang-Chi and the Legend of the Ten Rings (2021).
+A composite character of Fu Manchu and the Mandarin, the character has been previously referenced in the Iron Man trilogy and the short film All Hail the King.